-Charity company officers: before you are able to register your charitable company limited by guarantee, you will need to appoint at least two trustees and one member, who must agree to the publishing of his (their) name and address in your company's articles of association.
-A trustee of a charitable company limited by guarantee can also act as a company' member, you need to have only two persons to setting up a charitable company limited by guarantee.
+Charity company officers: before you are able to establish your charitable company limited by guarantee, you will need to appoint at least two trustees and one member, who must agree to the publishing of his (their) name and address in your company's articles of association.
+A trustee of a charitable company limited by guarantee can also act as a member, you need to have only two persons to open a charitable company limited by guarantee.

-Charity company objectives and liabilities: as your charity company will have no share capital or shareholders, your members must agree to pay a certain amount of money in the event of dissolution.
-You must also provide an object clause, which details your charity company's activities, and a declaration, which restricts your member(s) from paying out profits and urges them to reinvest them into fulfilling your company's objectives.
-Usually we registering charitable companies limited by guarantee where members agree to pay £1.00 or £10.00 as their guarantee.
+Objectives and liabilities: as your charity organisation will have no share capital or shareholders, your members must agree to pay a certain amount of money in the event of dissolution.
+You must also provide an object clause, which details your charity's activities, and a declaration, which restricts your member(s) from paying out profits and urges them to reinvest them into fulfilling your company's objectives.
+Usually we forming charitable companies limited by guarantee where members agree to pay £1.00 or £10.00 as their guarantee.

-Documentation required to register a charitable company limited by guarantee
+Documentation required to establish a charitable company limited by guarantee

-When registering with Companies House, you will need to provide the following documentation:
+When setting up of a charitable entity with Companies House, you will need to provide the following documentation:

-If you register your charitable company limited by guarantee with Coddan, you will still be submitting these forms.
+If you establish your charitable company limited by guarantee with Coddan, you will still be submitting these forms.
 However, you will not need to source, complete and send off these forms, as we will do this on your behalf.
-To benefit from our fast and efficient charitable company limited by guarantee registration service, contact a member of our team today!
+To benefit from our fast and efficient charitable company limited by guarantee start-up service, contact a member of our team today!